CSCfi/csc-user-guide/docs/cloud/rahti2/storage/objectstorage.md

 COPY rclone.conf /.rclone.conf
 COPY rclone.sh /usr/local/bin/
+RUN chmod 755 /.rclone.conf
 RUN chmod +x /usr/local/bin/rclone.sh
 ```
+If you create your image locally, don't forget to [push](../../tutorials/docker_hub_manual_caching.md) it to your project.

 Once all this done, you can deploy your `rclone` pod.
 You can use this example: